nirajvnec/testLTC/README.md

-Build Pipeline Aborted: Investigation and Resolution Required
+Subject: Build Pipeline Aborted: Investigation and Resolution Required

+Hi [Recipient Name],

 This build is triggered whenever code is pushed to the following repository: